Bin-Huang/prray/README.md

 ```

-## Compatibility with original Array
+## Compatibility with normal Array

 ```javascript
 import { prray, Prray } from 'prray'